Animal testing: Viewpoints

 Various specific cases of animal testing have drawn attention, including both instances of beneficial scientific research, and instances of alleged ethical violations by those performing the tests.
 The fundamental properties of muscle physiology were determined with work done using frog muscles (including the force generating mechanism of all muscle, the length-tension relationship, and the force-velocity curve), and frogs are still the preferred model organism due to the long survival of muscles in vitro and the possibility of isolating intact single-fiber preparations (not possible in other organisms).
 Modern physical therapy and the understanding and treatment of muscular disorders is based on this work and subsequent work in mice (often engineered to express disease states such as muscular dystrophy).
 In February 1997 a team at the Roslin Institute in Scotland announced the birth of Dolly the sheep, the first mammal to be cloned from an adult somatic cell.

 Concerns have been raised over the mistreatment of primates undergoing testing.
-In 1985 the case of Britches, a macaque monkey at the University of California, Riverside, gained public attention.
+In 1985, the case of Britches, a macaque monkey at the University of California, Riverside, gained public attention.
 He had his eyelids sewn shut and a sonar sensor on his head as part of an experiment to test sensory substitution devices for blind people.
 The laboratory was raided by Animal Liberation Front in 1985, removing Britches and 466 other animals.
 The National Institutes of Health conducted an eight-month investigation and concluded, however, that no corrective action was necessary.
 During the 2000s other cases have made headlines, including experiments at the University of Cambridge and Columbia University in 2002.
-In 2004 and 2005, undercover footage of staff of Covance's, a contract research organization that provides animal testing services, Virginia lab was shot by People for the Ethical Treatment of Animals (PETA).
-Following release of the footage, the U.S. Department of Agriculture fined Covance $8,720 for 16 citations, three of which involved lab monkeys; the other citations involved administrative issues and equipment.
+In 2004 and 2005, undercover footage of staff of in an animal testing facility in Virginia owned by Covance (now Fortrea) was shot by People for the Ethical Treatment of Animals (PETA).
+Following release of the footage, the U.S. Department of Agriculture fined the company $8,720 for 16 citations, three of which involved lab monkeys; the other citations involved administrative issues and equipment.